 Several years ago I experienced an apartment fire.
 Looking back, I believe I underestimated the impact it had on me.
 It was obvious I was not thinking clearly immediately after the event.
 I did not call anyone right away for fear I would wake them up in the middle of the night.
 I worried about getting to work the next morning with no clothing to wear and was concerned that my boss would be angry I was running late.
-It is now almost comical to see the lack of clarity in my thinking and how oblivious I was to my own state of mind.
+Looking back, it is almost comical to see the lack of clarity in my thinking and how oblivious I was to my own state of mind.
 For months afterwards when I got into my car I prayed I would not get into a car accident.
 I walked around with a sense of heaviness and was easily startled.

 Had you asked me beforehand, I would not have assumed I was immune from fires, car accidents, or bad things happening.
 Yet the reality of it unnerved me in ways I did not expect.
 Now consider those who have gone through far more traumatic events.
 How do they make sense of those experiences and the instinctive reactions that follow?
-How is their worldview shaped by the trauma?
+How is their worldview shaped by their trauma?
 Do they underestimate the power it has in informing their sense of stability moving forward?
-I’d argue that when expectations or “assumptions” are shattered, people tend to fall into a belief that God has failed them, the world is not safe and they must be prepared for it, or they fall into despair over the reality that they cannot succeed at anticipating or avoiding tragedy.
+I’d argue that when expectations or “assumptions” are shattered, people tend to fall into a belief that God has failed them, the world is not safe and they must be prepared for it, or they fall into despair over the reality that they can not succeed at anticipating or avoiding tragedy.

 I wonder how often we as counselors underestimate how such events impact a person’s general worldview.
 Our inclination at times is to promise God’s protection from such events.
 We then leave individuals feeling even more shaken by the reality that God did not “protect” them from an affliction.
 At times we attempt to put ourselves in the position of explaining God’s ways (as if we could), thinking an explanation will erase the painfulness of the event.
 We are at times uncomfortable with God’s silence and lack of explanation, so we attempt our own.